Students need to know when they're talking with AI

 What we've learned

 Researchers have a name for what happens when people form one-sided emotional bonds with media figures: parasocial relationships.
-The concept dates back to the 1950s, when scholars noticed that television viewers felt genuine warmth, loyalty, even grief toward personalities who had no awareness of them at all.
 Children are especially susceptible.
-They form real bonds, even with fictional characters, and those bonds shape their behavior and their sense of trust.
+They form real bonds, even with fictional characters.

-We decided the honest answer was no. It’s not just enough to tell a child that they are talking to AI.
-It needs to be clearly relayed in multiple formats that resonate with developing brains, from the way it interacts to the visual design.
+We decided the honest answer was no — we were not being clear enough with students about what kind of thing they're talking to.
+It's not just enough to tell a child that they are talking to AI.
+It needs to be clearly relayed in multiple formats that resonate with developing brains.

 What we believe